 Awarded a Fulbright-Swiss Government Excellence grant for the development of the Chaosflöte, Chua's performance works have been selected by various prestigious festivals and conferences, including the Zürich Digital Festival, Zürich Design Biennale, New Interfaces for Music Expression (NIME) Conference, Zentrum für Kunst und Medien (ZKM) Next Generation Festival, Geneva International Film Festival, Network Music Festival, La Côte Flute Festival, Swiss Digital Day, PAM-Hörmal Festival, Immerse: Creative City Project, and the USF New Music Festival.
 She has also had engagements at the Institute for Computer Music and Sound Technology Zürich (artist residency), Immersive Arts Space Zürich (diploma residency), University of South Florida (artist residency), Atlantic Festival Future Music Lab (fellowship), Montreal Contemporary Music Lab (as a performer), Performing Media Festival (as a featured guest artist).
 Kein Museum (solo installation exhibition), and the Timucua Arts Foundation (artist residency), among others.
-As an educator, Chua has given lectures on electroacoustic music, improvisation, and interactive music programming at institutions such as the Zurich University of the Arts, University of Central Florida, University of South Florida, Wayne State University, The Melrose Center, and the Atlantic Music Festival.
+As an educator, Chua has given lectures on electroacoustic music, improvisation, and interactive music programming at institutions such as the Zurich University of the Arts, University of the Arts Bern, University of Central Florida, University of South Florida, Wayne State University, The Melrose Center, and the Atlantic Music Festival.
 She has studied classical and contemporary flute under Matthias Ziegler, Dr. Jonathan Keeble, and Shanna Pranaitis.